 Zimbabwe's economy is projected to grow in FY23 premised primarily on improved performance from mining and construction and supported by international remittances.
-The Board hopes that the authorities will continue to implement prudent mo and fiscal policy measures.
+The Board hopes that the authorities will continue to implement prudent monetary and fiscal policy measures.
 The Board also calls on the Government to address the confusing and largely unfair Income Tax regime for corporates, and engender fiscal and monetary policy consistency to aid in business planning.

-In the Region, the Group expects tough economic conditions to persist in Kenya and Ghana with customers' disposable income remaining under pressure.
+remaining under pressure.
 Various strategic initiatives are in place to mitigate the impact on customer counts and maintain operating margins.